Ditached/ARPlacementKit-Docs/docs/configuration.md

 #### Creating a prefab

+!!! note

->If you know how to create a prefab, you can skip this section.
+    If you know how to create a prefab, you can skip this section.

 If you have a model that you want to use, you can create a prefab from it.
 First import your model into Unity.
 Then select it in the Hierarchy and drag it into the Project window.
 This will create a prefab from the model.